postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 1. Select a team, workspace, API, or collection to access documentation authored by others who are part of the Public API Network.

     ![Documentation example](https://assets.postman.com/postman-docs/documentation-docs-example-v8-10.jpg)

-## Next steps

-To make your documentation publicly available, see [Publishing your docs](/docs/publishing-your-api/publishing-your-docs/).